-ALMIGHTY God, unto whom all hearts are open, all desires known, and from whom no secrets are hid; Cleanse the thoughts of our hearts by the inspiration of thy Holy Spirit that we may perfectly love thee, and worthily magnify thy holy Name, through Christ our Lord.
+$A{\text{are open, all desires own, and from}}^{\text{LMIGHTY God, unto whom all hearts}}$ whom no secrets are hid.
+Cleanse the thoughts of our hearts by the inspiration of thy Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name; through Christ our Lord.
 Amen.

-¶ Then shall the Minister, turning to the People, rehearse distinctly the TEN COMMANDMENTS, and the People, still kneeling, shall, after every Commandment, ask God mercy for their transgressions for the time past, and grace to keep the law for the time to come as followeth.
+Commandments; and the People, still kneeling, shall, after every Commandment, ask God for mercy for their transgressions for the time past, and grace to keep the law for the time to come, as followeth.

-Minister.
+Bishop.

-$G^{\mathrm{OD}}$ spake these words and said; I am the Lord thy God Thou shalt have none other gods but me.
+GOD spake these words, and said I am the Lord thy God: Thou shalt have none other Gods but me.

 People.
-Lord have mercy upon us, and incline our hearts to keep this law.
+Lord, have mercy upon us and incline our hearts to keep this law.

-Minister.
-Thou shalt not make to thyselfany graven image, nor the likeness of any thing that is in heaven above, or in the earth beneath, or in the water under the earth.
-Thou shalt not bow down to them nor worship them: for I the Lord thy God am a jealous God and visit the sins of the fathers upon the children unto the third and fourth generation of them that hate me; and show mercy unto thousands in them that love me and keep my commandments.
+Bishop.
+Thou shalt not make to thy self any graven image, nor the likeness of any thing that is in heaven above, or in the earth beneath, or in the water under the earth.
+Thou shalt not how down to them, nor worship them: for I the Lord thy God am a jealous God, and visit the sins of the fathers upon the children, unto the third and fourth generation of them that hate me; and show mercy unto thousands in them that love me, and keep my commandments.